Sweet potato: Habitat

 Sweet potatoes have been a part of the diet in the U.S. for most of its history, especially in the Southeast.
-The annual per capita consumption of sweet potatoes in the United States is only about 1.5–2 kg, down from 13 kg in 1920.
-"Orange sweet potatoes (the most common type encountered in the US) received higher appearance liking scores compared with yellow or purple cultivars."
+The annual per capita consumption of sweet potatoes in the U.S. is only about 1.5–2.0 kg, down from 13 kg in 1920.
+"Orange sweet potatoes (the most common type encountered in the U.S.) received higher appearance liking scores compared with yellow or purple cultivars."
 Purple and yellow sweet potatoes were not as well liked by consumers compared to orange sweet potatoes "possibly because of the familiarity of orange color that is associated with sweet potatoes."

 In the Southeastern U.S., sweet potatoes are traditionally cured to improve storage, flavor, and nutrition, and to allow wounds on the periderm of the harvested root to heal.
-Proper curing requires drying the freshly dug roots on the ground for two to three hours, then storage at 85–90 °F with 90 to 95% relative humidity from five to fourteen days.
-Cured sweet potatoes can keep for thirteen months when stored at 55–59 °F with >90% relative humidity.
+Proper curing requires drying the freshly dug roots on the ground for two to three hours, then storage at 85–90 °F with 90 to 95% relative humidity from 5-14 days.
+Cured sweet potatoes can keep for 13 months when stored at 55–59 °F with greater than 90% relative humidity.
 Colder temperatures injure the roots.

 Production

 In 2020, global production of sweet potatoes was 89 million tonnes, led by China with 55% of the world total (table).
 Secondary producers were Malawi, Tanzania, and Nigeria.
-It is the fifth most important food crop in developing countries.
+It is the fifth-most-important food crop in developing countries.
 Studies are being done to develop a salt tolerant variety to combat the effects of climate change.

 Diseases

-Sweet potato suffers from Sweet potato chlorotic stunt virus (a Crinivirus).
-In synergy with other any of a large number of other viruses, Untiveros et al., 2007 finds SPCSV produces an even more severe symptomology.
-I. batatas suffers from several Phytophthoras including P. carotovorum, P. odoriferum, and P. wasabiae.
+Sweet potato suffers from sweet potato chlorotic stunt virus (a Crinivirus).
+I. batatas suffers from several Phytophthora disease-causing species, including P. carotovorum, P. odoriferum, and P. wasabiae.

 Uses

 Nutrition

-Cooked sweet potato (baked in skin) is 76% water, 21% carbohydrates, 2% protein, and contains negligible fat (table).
-In a 100-gram reference amount, baked sweet potato provides 359 kJ of food energy, and rich contents (20% or more of the Daily Value, DV) of vitamin A (120% DV), vitamin C (24% DV), manganese (24% DV), and vitamin B6 (20% DV).
+Cooked sweet potato (baked in skin) is 76% water, 21% carbohydrates, and 2% protein,with negligible fat (table).
+In a 100-gram reference amount, baked sweet potato provides 359 kJ of food energy, and rich content (20% or more of the Daily Value, DV) of vitamin A (120% DV), vitamin C (24% DV), manganese (24% DV), and vitamin B_{6} (20% DV).
 It is a moderate source (10–19% DV) of some B vitamins and potassium.
-Between 50% and 90% of the sugar content is sucrose.
-Maltose content is very low, but baking can increase the maltose content from between 10% and 20%.
+Between 50 and 90% of the sugar content is sucrose.
+Maltose content is very low, but baking can increase it from 10 to 20%.

-Sweet potato cultivars with dark orange flesh have more beta-carotene (converted to a higher vitamin A content once digested) than those with light-colored flesh, and their increased cultivation is being encouraged in Africa where vitamin A deficiency is a serious health problem.
+Sweet potato cultivars with dark orange flesh have greater beta-carotene, which is converted to greater vitamin A content once digested, compared to those with light-colored flesh, and their increased cultivation is being encouraged in Africa, where vitamin A deficiency is a serious health problem.
 Sweet potato leaves are edible and can be prepared like spinach or turnip greens.